jwodicka/BeipMU/Documentation/Triggers.md

 Puts a ~line through the text~.
 #### Flashing
 Makes the text flash.
-“Use fast flash” makes it flash *faster!* - For when you relly need to see something!
+“Use fast flash” makes it flash *faster!* - For when you really need to see something!

 ### Paragraph
 These settings apply to the entire wrapped line of text, not the part that was matched